 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: Washing their handsWearing gloves or masksKeeping your incisions covered

 There are also steps you can take to reduce your chance of infection, such as: Washing your hands often and reminding your healthcare providers to do the sameReminding your healthcare providers to wear gloves or masksNot allowing others to touch your incision

-Redness, swelling, increasing pain, excessive bleeding, warmth, drainage, or bulging at the incision siteYellow skin colorItchy skinChanges in mental statusPersistent nausea and/or vomitingSevere abdominal pain and/or swellingSigns of infection, including fever and chillsCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsFeeling weak or lightheaded
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Redness, swelling, increasing pain, excessive bleeding, warmth, drainage, or bulging at the incision siteYellow skin colorItchy skinChanges in mental statusPersistent nausea and/or vomitingSevere abdominal pain and/or swellingSigns of infection, including fever and chillsCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsFeeling weak or lightheaded